Autopsy backlog plagues Mississippi, with worst delays in US – KION546

 Arkansas, with a similar population, had 347 homicides in 2021 and 386 in 2020.

-From 2020 to April 2022, Arkansas has employed five to seven pathologists performing autopsies.
-Mississippi has employed two to three, as people left jobs.
+From 2020 to April 2022, Arkansas employed five to seven pathologists performing autopsies.
+Mississippi employed two to three, as people left jobs.

 But during Mississippi’s 2022 legislative session, lawmakers approved $4 million that must be used to address backlogged cases.